Basques in the Americas 1492 to 1592

 Also be sure to see the comments at the bottom of the page.

-Columbus’ flagship, the Santa Maria (nicknamed “La Gallega”) is built in Basque shipyards and is the property of Bizkaian, Juan de la Cosa who is also its shipmaster.
+The flagship of Cristobal Colón (Christopher Columbus), the Santa Maria (nicknamed “La Gallega”), was built in Basque shipyards and was the property of Bizkaian Juan de la Cosa. who was also its shipmaster.
 (De La Cosa is also referred to as Lakotsa, Lakotza, LaCosa, Lacoza, Lakoza and Juan Vizcaíno.)
-Among the other Basques on the Santa Maria are: Juan de Lequeitio, boatswain from Bizkaia; Martín de Urtubia, cabin boy from Natxitua, Bizkaia; Lope Aresti, caulker from Erandio, Bizkaia; Pérez Vizcaíno, cooper from Lekeitio, Bizkaia; Domingo de Anchiá, cooper from Ispazter, Bizkaia; Diego de Arana, mentioned earlier, who is expedition bailiff and of Basque origin from Córdoba; Domingo Vizcaino; Juan de Urniga and Pedro de Bilbao.
+Among the other Basques on the Santa Maria were: Juan de Lequeitio, boatswain from Bizkaia; Martín de Urtubia, cabin boy from Natxitua, Bizkaia; Lope Aresti, caulker from Erandio, Bizkaia; Pérez Vizcaíno, cooper from Lekeitio, Bizkaia; Domingo de Anchiá, cooper from Ispazter, Bizkaia; Diego de Arana, mentioned earlier, who was expedition bailiff and of Basque origin from Córdoba; Domingo Vizcaino; Juan de Urniga and Pedro de Bilbao.

 The Basques assert their unity early during this first voyage.
 Columbus told his crews that they would reach land within 750 leagues of the Canary Islands.
 When they hadn’t reached land at 800 leagues, the Basques on the Santa Maria threaten to throw him overboard.
 Only a quick meeting of the crews and officers of all three ships keep this from happening.
 It should be noted here what Basque historian José Manuel Azcona Pastor says of the close-knit unity of the Basques: